-In less than two years, an old Endicott Johnson Shoe Corp. factory at 48 Corliss Ave. in downtown Johnson City, N.Y., will be the new home for hundreds of Decker College of Nursing and Health Sciences students when the college relocates to Binghamton University's Health Sciences Campus.
+An old Endicott Johnson Shoe Corp. factory at 48 Corliss Ave. in downtown Johnson City, N.Y., will become the new home for hundreds of Decker College of Nursing and Health Sciences students when the college relocates to Binghamton University's Health Sciences Campus in early 2021.

 Quick facts about the project

 - The 93,000-square-foot building will be completely renovated

 - An addition in the rear of the building will be demolished

 - A new, 20,000-square-foot addition will be built